Campden House Fire Sunday March 23rd 1862

 Newark & the Penny Loaf & Hercules Clay,

 During the second siege, in 1644, Hercules Clay dreamt that his house was on fire.
-He ignored the dream at first but as it repeated he took his family out of the house (next door to the Town Hall).
+He ignored the dream at first.
+Then it repeated, so he took his family out of the house (next door to the Town Hall).

-Shortly after, the house was hit by a ‘bombshell’, fired by the Parliamentary side.
+Shortly after, a ‘bombshell’ hit his house, fired by the Parliamentary side.
 Because of his miraculous delivery, he left £100 in his will for a distribution of ‘penny loaves’ to the poor of Newark.
-His will said:
+His Will said:

 ‘Upon the 11th day of March yearly forever upon which day it pleased God of his infinite mercy wonderfully to preserve me and my wife from a fearful destruction by a terrible blow of a granado in the time of the last siege’

 And also he left £100 for a commemorative sermon to be read on the anniversary of the incident.
 The service is normally held on the closest Sunday to the 11th March.
-But the Church is being refurbished, so instead they had an event in the Town Hall and a procession.
+The Church is being refurbished, so instead they had an event in the Town Hall and a procession.

-Clay was a Mercer and a Royalist who, post mortem, was fined for lending £600 for the maintenance of the Royalist Garrison.
+Clay was a Mercer and a Royalist.
+After his death he was fined for lending £600 for the maintenance of the Royalist Garrison.
 It was paid by his brother.

 At the time Churches had poor or bread boxes into which the women of the Parish would place loaves for the poor.